The “mv” Command in Linux [8 Practical Examples]

 Note: You can add multiple options by concatenating them without a or SPACE between them.

 Many useful options are available for the mv command.
-Here you’ll find some of the useful options available that will come in handy while moving or renaming files using the mv command in Linux.
+Below you’ll find some of the useful options available that will come in handy while moving or renaming files using the mv command in Linux:

 Note: In case of a prompt while moving, you have to type y for Yes and n for No every time the prompt appears.
 Also, all these options are case-sensitive, so be careful.

 The mv command is used all the time while managing files.
-Here, you will find some of the practical applications of this command you will need most of the time.
+Here, you will find some 8 practical examples of the “mv” command you will need most of the time.

 This is the main purpose of the mv command in Linux which is to move files.
 You need to type the source and destination directories to be able to do that.
 But you need to keep the file name the same for both the source and the destination.
 Otherwise, the file name will be changed after moving.
 The general syntax to move a file is as follows: